awsdocs/amazon-fsx-windows-user-guide/doc_source/managing-storage-capacity.md

 ### Automated deployment with AWS CloudFormation<a name="fsx-dynamic-storage-increase-deployment"></a>

-The following procedure configures and deploys an AWS CloudFormation stack to automatically increase the storage capacity of an Amazon FSx for Windows File Server file system\.
+The following procedure configures and deploys an AWS CloudFormation stack to automatically increase the storage capacity of an FSx for Windows File Server file system\.
 It takes about 5 minutes to deploy\.

 **Note**
 Implementing this solution incurs billing for the associated AWS services\.
 For more information, see the pricing details pages for those services\.

 Before you start, you must have the ID of the Amazon FSx file system running in an Amazon Virtual Private Cloud \(Amazon VPC\) in your AWS account\.
-For more information about creating Amazon FSx resources, see [Getting Started with Amazon FSx](getting-started.md)\.
+For more information about creating Amazon FSx resources, see [Getting started with Amazon FSx](getting-started.md)\.

 **To launch the automatic storage capacity increase solution stack**